latina-in-tech/lit-bot/README.md

 - [How to use](#how-to-use)

 ## Introduction
-The LatinaInTech (aka LiT) bot is the official bot of the Telegram group of the community of the same name.<br>
+The LatinaInTech (aka LiT) bot is the official bot of the Telegram group of the homonymous community.<br>
-The idea of having a bot to offer group users a series of additional features to the UX is an idea that espouses the philosophy of the community, that of being a point of reference for enthusiasts of the tech world of the province (and not).
+The idea of having a bot to offer group users a series of additional features to the UX is something that espouses the philosophy of the community, that of being a point of reference for enthusiasts of the tech world of the province (and not).

 [Go to index ↑](#index)

 ## Current features
 At the moment, the features implemented in the bot are:

-### Events:
+### Events
 - [view community events](#view-community-events)

-### Jobs:
+### Jobs
 - [creation of a new job offer](#creation-of-a-new-job-offer)
 - [view job offers registered by community users](#view-job-offers-registered-by-community-users)

-### User management:
+### User management
+- get user role
 - [set user role](#set-user-role)

-### General:
+### General
 - download slides templates for lightining talks
 - view community contacts
 - view bot commands